 Look up review sites

-If relevant for your industry, take a look at review websites like Yelp which can help you discover new competitors.
+If relevant for your industry, take a look at review websites like Yelp, which can help you discover new competitors.
 Likewise, reading through your competitor’s reviews will help you work out how well they are performing and how satisfied their customers are.

 Keep your research going to find more competitors

 It is also important that you don’t just do your competitor research and then leave it in a folder to gather dust.
 You need to use the information that you have uncovered.
-Constantly monitor the companies that you have identified.
+Continuously monitor the companies that you have identified.
 Setting up a Google Alert can be a quick and efficient way to keep up-to-date with your competitors.
 Likewise, regularly visit their websites and social media sites to discover their latest marketing efforts.
-There may be a blog post, keyword or social media campaign that you can repurpose for your own uses!
+There may be a blog post, keyword, or social media campaign that you can repurpose for your uses!

-Knowing who your competitors are is simply good business.
-By identifying competitors, you can supercharge your marketing efforts, discover new strategies to use and monitor what they are doing.
+Knowing who your competitors are is good business.
+By identifying competitors, you can supercharge your marketing efforts, discover new strategies to use, and monitor what they are doing.
 Competitor research isn’t time-consuming when using the right tools, and it certainly pays dividends in the long term.
 So, begin researching your competitors today.
 You may find it gives you the edge you need to become a leader in your industry.